yogeshmpandey/yogeshmpandey.github.io/_posts/2015-11-01-A-Day-In-Delhi.md

 >Door Top

 As all historic places are closed after 5 p.m, After the museum one can go to CP area or for a movie like we did.
-So we Completed this one day tour of Delhi in less than 400 bucks which included food, tickets and commute costs.
+We completed this one day tour of Delhi in less than 400 bucks which included food, tickets and commute costs.
 You don't need money to travel :D, but still If you want to go more cheap try <a href="http://www.delhitourism.gov.in/delhitourism/tour_packages/city_sight.jsp">this</a>.

 More Journeys Await...